Grammatical Error Correction for Low-Resource Languages: The Case of Zarma: Introduction

-The main contributions of this paper are as follows: \begin{itemize} \item A comparison of three GEC methods for Zarma.
-The MT-based approach---M2M100---provided the best results, with a detection rate of 95.
-82\% and a suggestion accuracy of 78.
-90\% in automatic evaluations (AE) and an average score of 3.0 out of 5.0 in manual evaluation (ME). \item A dataset of more than 250,000 synthetic and human-annotated Zarma examples. \item Experiments with Bambara to confirm replicability. \item Planned release of trained models to promote future research. \end{itemize}
+The main contributions of this paper are as follows: \begin{enumerate} \item A comparison of three GEC methods for Zarma.
+The MT-based approach---M2M100---provided the best results, with a detection rate of 95.82\% and a suggestion accuracy of 78.90\% in automatic evaluations (AE) and an average score of 3.0 out of 5.0 in manual evaluation (ME). \item A dataset of 250,000 synthetic and human-annotated Zarma examples~\footnote{The latest version of the dataset can be found here: \url{27Group/noisy_zarma}}. \item Experiments with Bambara to confirm replicability.